 Qualifying for a VA Mortgage Loan

 The VA offers excellent qualifying standards.
-The VA allows for lower credit scores as low as 500 in their analysis of the loan.
+The VA allows for no minimum credit score in their analysis of the loan.
 Even if you have experienced some financial difficulties in your life that caused your scores to be low but have maintained a good payment record over the past year or so, you may qualify for a VA mortgage loan.
-This can be a tremendous savings compared to the cost of conventional loans when the borrower’s credit scores are low.
+This can be a tremendous savings compared to the cost of conventional or FHA loans when the borrower’s credit scores are low.

 VA Mortgage Loans may be refinanced